 Key Advice Blog

-Posted by: Kate on: 16/01/2012
+Posted on: 20/02/2012

 After the global success of International Plain Language Day 2011, the plans for an even greater event are officially underway for IPLDay 2012 october 13.
 If you have plain language ideas, expertise or stories to tell, IPLDay 2012 has incorporated SlideShare and YouTube presentation options.
 Local events will also be organized.